Original Illustration by Nerillo Art.

 Keywords: lyrical, absurd, profane.

 One of the more hilarious and ironic aspects of the story is that it reads at times like it was written by an AI.
-The first few pages are especially hard to parse until you realize the word salad your wading through is a dream sequence.
-I remember a friend of mine gave up on the story several times until I told him just to skip those pages and come back to them later.
+The first few pages are especially hard to parse until you realize the word salad you’re wading through is a dream sequence.
+Turns out this was the section my friend was struggling with so I advised him to skip those pages and come back to them later.
 I stand by this advice.
 I also fully understand that this is not a story for everyone.
 It’s so chockablock with triggers that I don’t think I could sum them up in a warning.
 Rather than attempt a warning, I’ll offer this pithy summary:

 If ROTPW had been written by ChatGPT, the prompt input would have been something like this: Write a story about a future society where everyone receives universal basic income so in place of work people spend their time taking drugs, gambling, and fornicating in every way imaginable.
 Make the main character a young artist whose 120-year-old grandfather lives in the walls.
 Oh, and write it in the style of James Joyce, but pepper it with puns and innuendo.

-Perhaps the craziest thing about this story is that it wasn’t written by AI.
 Just shy of a novella, ROTPW is surreal and shocking both in its subject matter and its style.
 Imagine if James Joyce took acid and then decided to ponder the future of the world.
 It’s the kind of wild, unpredictable narrative that AI could never generate.
-The sort of batshit strange that can only come from the human mind – in particular, a human named Phillip Jose Farmer.
+Yet, the way that it manages to capture and even satirize Joyce’s voice leads us tremulously across the uncanny valley.
+It’s discomforting and difficult just because it can be.
+It is precisely the kind of batshit strange that can only come from the human mind—in particular, a human named Philip José Farmer.

-Phil Farmer was such an interesting character because everything you read about him is that he was a great guy.
-A dad and grandad who played college football and joined but ultimately “washed out” of the Air Force, he was as all-American as you can get.
-He wrote Riders of the Purple Wage when he was in his late forties, and it first appeared in Harlan Ellison’s anthology Dangerous Visions in 1967.
+Phil Farmer was such an interesting character because everything you read about him says that he was a great guy.
+A dad and grandad who played college football and joined, but ultimately “washed out,” of the Air Force, he was as all-American as you can get.
+He wrote ROTPW when he was in his late forties, and it first appeared in Harlan Ellison’s anthology Dangerous Visions in 1967.
 Ellison is effusive in his praise of the author, and one can’t help but go into the story thinking, “He seems like the kind of guy who’d offer you a hard candy while discussing H.G.
 Wells.”
-Once you start reading, though, it’s hard to imagine that this futuristic sex fever dream came from the same sweet midwestern grandad.
+Once you start reading, though, it’s hard to imagine that this futuristic sex fever dream came from the same sweet Midwestern grandad.

 I get that many people read ROTPW, look at Mr. Congeniality Phil Farmer, and they imagine that he’s moralizing to them through the story.
 It’s certainly easy to view it from our current time period where every bigot wants to tell you about how anything other than hetero sex between a married man and a married woman inevitably leads to pedophilia.
 Still, I believe that those associations were the farthest thing from Farmer’s mind.

-Take the main character, Chibiabos Winnegan (Chib), who is young, artistic, and left-leaning in his views and stands in contrast to his Grandpa Winnegan, a man of another generation who serves as a translator to readers who don’t come from a time when nothing is forbidden.
-We mostly see Chib’s sex life through the eyes of his grandfather, who seems to watch over Chib rather than ogle him in a voyeuristic manner.
+Take the main character, Chib, who is young, artistic, and left-leaning in his views and stands in contrast to his Grandpa Winnegan, a man of another generation who serves as a translator to readers who don’t come from a time when nothing is forbidden.
+We mostly see Chib’s sex life through the eyes of his grandfather, who seems to watch paternally over Chib rather than ogle him in a voyeuristic manner.

 *fido is a bit like telephone and television combined, so a bit like the internet.
 Once again, not a bad prediction PJF!